-Provide the start date to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
-Upon approval, the engineer will issue the notice to proceed within ten calendar days before the approved start date.
+Provide the time frame for construction of the project within the 2019 construction season to the engineer in writing within a month after executing the contract but at least 14 calendar days before the preconstruction conference.
+Assure that the time frame is consistent with the contract completion time.
+Upon approval, the engineer will issue the notice to proceed within ten calendar days before the beginning of the approved time frame.

-To revise the start date, submit a written request to the engineer at least two weeks before the intended start date.
+To revise the time frame, submit a written request to the engineer at least two weeks before the beginning of the intended time frame.
 The engineer will approve or deny that request based on the conditions cited in the request and its effect on the department's scheduled resources.